global-talent-stream

 *Want to know more about GTS?
 Sign up with Y-Axis for complete assistance.

-Categories under Global Talent stream Canada
+Categories under the Global Talent stream Canada

 Global Talent is segregated into Category A and Category B, wherein Category A is for employers with reference from a designated organization to recruit and hire specialized and skilled talent, while Category B is for Canadian employers who are looking to recruit skilled workers for positions on the Global Talent Occupations List.